 Series also consists of briefing books prepared for senior officials created by SAR units.
 Briefing books included were prepared for both SAR senior officials as well as other senior Bank staff in preparation for visits to South Asian countries as well as for meetings and seminars.
 Briefing books commonly contain: program of country visit; country overview; World Bank Group activities; visit and meeting briefs; project meeting briefs; as well as other World Bank authored reports which serve as background information.

 System of arrangement

 Arrangement is provisional.
-Fonds has been arranged into eleven series:
+Fonds has been arranged into twelve series:

 Conditions of access and use area

 Conditions governing access

 Records are subject to the World Bank Policy on Access to Information.